Yevonde Middleton: Career

 Yevonde's most famous work was inspired by a theme party held on 5 March 1935, where guests dressed as Roman and Greek gods and goddesses.
 Yevonde subsequently took studio portraits of many of the participants (and others), in appropriate costume and surrounded by appropriate objects.
 This series of prints showed Yevonde at her most creative, using colour, costume and props to build an otherworldly air around her subjects.
 She went on to produce further series based on the signs of the zodiac and the months of the year.
 Partly influenced by surrealist artists, particularly Man Ray, Yevonde used surprising juxtapositions of objects which displayed her sense of humour.
+Another 1935 work, a portrait of Princess Alice, Duchess of Gloucester, is the earliest surviving colour print of a member of the British royal family.

 This highly creative period of Yevonde's career would only last a few years.
 At the end of 1939, Colour Photographs Ltd closed, and the Vivex process was no more.
 It was the second major blow to Yevonde that year—her husband, the playwright Edgar Middleton, had died in April.
 Yevonde returned to working in black and white, and produced many notable portraits.
+By the mid-1960s, the importance of both her work and that of other experimental British photographers of the 1920s and 1930s had largely been forgotten.
+However, there was a revival of interest in her work after this was the subject of an exhibition at the National Portrait Gallery in 1990.

-She continued working up until her death, just two weeks short of her 83rd birthday, but is chiefly remembered for her work of the 1930s, which did much to make colour photography respectable.
+Yvonde continued working up until her death, just two weeks short of her 83rd birthday, but is chiefly remembered for her work of the 1930s, which did much to make colour photography respectable.
+In her 1940 memoir, In Camera, Yevonde wrote, 'I took up photography with the definite purpose of making myself independent.
+I wanted to earn money of my own'.